 The church now rests in a small pastoral setting on the grounds of the "new" Bethel United Methodist Church.
 To learn more about their ministry and mission see the website at Bethel United Methodist Church

-The Kruschkas are long term Prince William County residents with 35 years experience as real estate brokers serving Woodbridge, Manassas, Dumfries, Manassas Park, Bristow, Brentsville, Gainesville and Haymarket.
+The Kruschkas are long term Prince William County residents with over 30 years experience as real estate brokers serving Woodbridge, Manassas, Dumfries, Manassas Park, Bristow, Brentsville, Gainesville and Haymarket.